ZarifTheChief/AmazingDiscoveriesCartTool/README.md

 - Open the card_list.txt and paste your list
 - In command prompt, run command: node cart_builder.js
 - sit back and watch
-- Once complete, you it will output cards added and cards that were unable to be added to output.txt
+- Once complete, you it will output cards added and cards that were unable to be added to command prompt

 The cart is saved in the browser's cache.
 So you can open up any instance of chrome and the cart will be present.